jacksonguerrer0/ms-auth/README.md

 ## Description

-This is MS-AUTH contain logic for two lambda: lambda-login & lambda-signup.
+This is MS-AUTH.
 It is responsible for all flow of authentication.

 ## Installation